6 Best Scope For 6.5 Grendel + Buyers Guide

 2 MOA at max magnification might mean 2 MOA, but the 2 MOA mark in your reticle at half the magnification won’t be 2 MOA anymore.

-First focal plane is basically the opposite, the reticle changes size as you move through magnification but the marks in the reticle will always be accurate.
+The first focal plane is basically the opposite, the reticle changes size as you move through magnification but the marks in the reticle will always be accurate.
 2 MOA is always 2 MOA.

 This is very much preferred for long range target shooting since having accurate markings is important.
-It also provides a finer cross hair at high magnification.
+It also provides a finer crosshair at high magnification.

 The downside is that at low magnification you might not be able to see all of the information in the reticle since it gets much smaller.